 The student-centric course involves four academic years inclusive of the foundation year where you nurture your academic skills, build self-confidence and recognise learning progresses to prepare for the undergraduate degree.

 Upon successful completion, you will obtain a sound knowledge to make a difference in the ever-evolving field of health and social science.

-The BSc (Hons) Health and Social Science with Foundation Year degree at Regent College Higher Education prepares graduates to identify and address the complex societal challenges and tendencies contributing to political instability, climate change, social inequity and similar issues by providing thorough understanding of how complex groups and societies function, interact and change.
+The BSc (Hons) Health and Social Science with Foundation Year degree at Regent College London prepares graduates to identify and address the complex societal challenges and tendencies contributing to political instability, climate change, social inequity and similar issues by providing thorough understanding of how complex groups and societies function, interact and change.

 Once the foundation year is completed you will meet the requirements to take the next step to continue the undergraduate degree programme where the three academic years allow you to select optional modules to suit your career aspirations.

 Whether you are shifting careers, pursuing your studies or improving your current job prospects, we look forward to welcome you.

 Learning health and social science is a great preparation for an extensive variety of careers.
 Communication, powerful research, and critical thinking skills that our graduates develop are valuable in the workplace and can be applied to enhance any profession.

 Our qualified students have emerged through numerous fields related community services, mental health, law, government, journalism, education, social research and even non-profit voluntary work with civilians.

 Always verify the dates on the programme website.